adaomajor/mpf-docs/docs/intro/cli.md

 mpf@app:$ php mpf migrate Users
 [*] creating the table: Users
 ```

-# ⚠ Run migrate again may reset all the table and delete all the datas stored
-#### further version will have functionalities for migratinos

 ## Delete
 Similar to create you can dele de elements of your app with the delete /del command line argument as well